stargazer612/daa2/README.md

 ---
 ## Problem Statement
-Given an n x n matrix, where every row and column is sorted in increasing order.
-Given a key, how to decide whether this key is in the matrix.
-Solve using divide and conquer algorithm.
+Given an array arr[] of n numbers and a number K, find the number of subsets of arr[] having XOR of elements as K. Solve using Dynamic programming.

 ---
 ## How to use code